techidaily/site-win11/source/_posts/reviving-windows-discords-inadequate-search-mechanism.md

 ### Uninstall Your Discord Plugins

  It's no secret that Discord's search can be a bit sluggish on larger servers.
-Adding[third-party Discord plugins](https://www.makeuseof.com/how-to-set-up-use-betterdiscord/) to the mix can sometimes make matters worse.
+Adding [third-party Discord plugins](https://www.makeuseof.com/how-to-set-up-use-betterdiscord/) to the mix can sometimes make matters worse.
 These plugins may interfere with Discord's functionality and slow it down even further.

  If you think a plugin might be causing the issue, you can disable or uninstall it temporarily to see if it's the culprit behind the problem.

 ### Check Discord’s Server Status

  Sometimes, it's not just you – Discord's servers might be experiencing issues that affect the search function.
-To rule out this possibility, visit[Discord's server status](https://discordstatus.com/) page.
+To rule out this possibility, visit [Discord's server status](https://discordstatus.com/) page.

 ## Restore Discord’s Search Functionality in No Time on Windows